Care

 To understand the thinking behind the forest plan it is helpful to read “The forest, its ecology and future management” by Dr Phil Ratcliffe and reproduced here from “Rothiemurchus – Nature and People on a Highland Estate 1500-2000” by T C Smout and R A Lambert (1999).

-For 2016-2020 part funding for care of the native woodlands on Rothiemurchus and management for capercaillie is provided by the Scottish Government and the European Union.
+For 2016-2020 part funding for care of the native woodlands on Rothiemurchus and management for capercaillie is provided by the Scottish Government.

 MAINTENANCE TRUST